hazeez/study/docs/statistics/Hypothesis_Testing_02.md

 Just to recap, hypothesis testing is _the process of determining whether a given hypothesis is true or not_

 The highlight is on the word **process**.
-If it is called a process, then there has to be some steps associated with it.
+If it is called a process, then there have to be some steps associated with it.

 The steps for testing the hypothesis are mentioned below